Forest Maniac: Murders

-On July 24 of that same year, the charred bodies of a man and a woman were found in the village of Studenyi Ovrag.
-Despite the fact that they were severely burned, the coroners determined that both had been stabbed to death, and thus listed them as victims of the serial killer.
-The next attack took place on the early morning of September 3, when the killer came across the car of Mamuka Santeladze, who was with his girlfriend Alevtina Butkevich on a road near Novosemeykino.
-He shot the car's side window with a sawed-off shotgun and waited until Santeladze got out, before he attacked him with a knife.
+On 24 July of that same year, the charred bodies of a man and a woman were found in the village of Studenyi Ovrag.
+Despite the fact that they were severely burned, the coroners determined that both had been stabbed to death and thus listed them as victims of the serial killer.
+The next attack took place on the early morning of 3 September, when the killer came across the car of Mamuka Santeladze, who was with his girlfriend Alevtina Butkevich on a road near Novosemeykino.
+He shot the car's side window with a sawed-off shotgun and waited until Santeladze got out before he attacked him with a knife.
 However, Santeladze took advantage of this and grabbed Butkevich by the arm, after which the pair fled into the woods and managed to get out to the highway, where they were later picked up by another car.
 Once at the police station, they both told the officers what had happened and gave a description of what their attacker looked like.

-The next murder occurred on the morning of November 23, when Dmitri Korotkov and his girlfriend, Elena Kulakovskaya, were murdered near Samara.
+The next murder occurred on the morning of 23 November, when Dmitri Korotkov and his girlfriend, Elena Kulakovskaya, were murdered near Samara.
 After the killings, the criminal stole their VAZ-2106 and drove along the Krasnoglinsky Highway, where the car was spotted by traffic police.
 The officers ordered him to stop, but the man ignored their demands, got out of the car and ran into the woods.
-During the chase, he engaged into a scuffle with them and shot on the officers with the sawed-off shotgun, seriously wounding him and allowing him to escape.
+During the chase, he engaged in a scuffle with them and shot one of the officers with the sawed-off shotgun, seriously wounding him and allowing him to escape.
 When the officers opened the trunk of the car, they found Korotkov's body inside with his throat cut and a gunshot wound to the head.
 A camouflage jacket was found next to his corpse.
 Kulakovskaya's body could not be found at the time and she was declared missing, until her decomposing remains were found in May 1997.